Malta

 06

-Under the old Maltese citizenship-by-investment regulations (before suspension), the commonly quoted figures were substantial.
-The minimum contribution to the National Development Fund was €600,000 for the main applicant if you applied under the standard route (after 36 months of residency) or €750,000 for an expedited route (after a minimum of 12 months residency).
+Under the former Malta citizenship by investment regulations, before they were suspended, the commonly cited figures were quite high.
+If you applied under the standard route, after 36 months of residence, the minimum contribution to the National Development Fund was €600,000 for the main applicant, or €750,000 under the accelerated route after at least 12 months of residence.
 On top of that, an additional €50,000 was required for each dependent family member included.
-These numbers were set by legal notice and official policy, not just speculation – they formed the core financial requirement of the program.
+These figures were not just speculation.
+They were set by legal notices and official policy and formed the core financial requirement of the program.

-Beyond the contribution, applicants also had to invest in real estate (either by purchasing a property worth at least €700,000 or leasing property at a minimum €16,000 per year) and make a €10,000 donation to a Maltese non-profit or charity.
-When people discuss “how much it costs,” they are usually referring to this package of €600k/€750k plus property and donation commitments.
-It’s important to note that these were the minimum thresholds; the total outlay including fees and property costs could be higher.
-Now that the direct investment program is halted, these figures serve as historical reference points.
-Anyone planning for Malta should stay adaptable, since requirements can evolve with new policies.
+Beyond the contribution, applicants also had to invest in real estate, by purchasing a property worth at least €700,000 or renting property with an annual rent of at least €16,000, and make a €10,000 donation to a nonprofit or charitable organization.
+When people discussed "how much it cost", they were generally referring to this €600,000 or €750,000 package plus the real estate and donation commitments.
+It is important to note that these were minimum thresholds, and the total outlay, including fees and property costs, could be higher.
+Since the direct investment program has now been stopped, these figures serve as historical reference points.
+Anyone planning for Malta needs to remain open to change, as requirements can evolve under new policies.

 07